 Our datasets provide valuable information about the distribution and community composition of the wintering avifauna of Taiwan.
 This information is kept in an open database administered by Taiwan's Environment Protection Administration.
 Results are also shared with Wetland International's International Waterbird Census and the School of Biological Sciences at the University of Queensland in Australia.
 NYBC Taiwan will continue to work diligently and collaborate with the international community to monitor the status of migratory birds of the East Asian-Australasian Flyway.

-NYBC Taiwan is organized by the Chinese Wild Bird Federation (CWBF), the Wild Bird Society of Taipei (WBST), the Kaohsiung Wild Bird Society (KWBS) and the Taiwan Endemic Species Research Institute (TESRI).
+NYBC Taiwan is organized by the Taiwan Wild Bird Federation (TWBF), the Wild Bird Society of Taipei (WBST), the Kaohsiung Wild Bird Society (KWBS) and the Taiwan Endemic Species Research Institute (TESRI).
 Organizers would also like to point out that the event’s success would not be possible without the hard work of key people such as Allen Lyu (CWBF), Kung-Kuo Chiang (WBST), Kun-Hai Lin (KWBS), Reuy-Shing Lin (TESRI), Yong-Lun Lin (TESRI), and Da-Li Lin (TESRI).
 They would also like to express their deep gratitude and appreciation to all the participants, NGOs, donors, and sponsors without whom none of this would be possible.

 |Year||# sites||# participants||Species richness||Abundance||Data volume|